Does a “wedding ceremony” constitute a legally binding marriage?

 The original Judge said that the court was justified in taking a ‘holistic view of a process rather than a single ceremony’ and ruled that the wife was entitled to a decree of nullity.
 However, when the matter came before the Court of Appeal, they overruled this decision and said that the ceremony had no legal effect because the ceremony was not carried out correctly and further, both parties knew that the ceremony had no legal effect.

 The present case is concerned with an Islamic marriage ceremony, but the decision applies equally to religious ceremonies in the many faiths that make up our multi-cultural society.
-There is now significant pressure upon the legal system to review these so called “marriages” and change the law to protect women in these situations.
+There is now significant pressure upon the legal system to review these “marriages and wedding ceremonies” and change the law to protect women in these situations.

 If you are concerned over the legitimacy of your wedding, please contact our family law experts on either 01892 824 577 or email@example.com.